Contract for a 6 MW Peak load EnviTec Biogas Plant in the Philippines Signed

 “The agrarian country of the Philippines offers an enormous potential for use of bio-energy,” says Roel Slotman, Chief Commercial Officer of the Lower Saxony-based biogas all-rounder.
 Slotman believes that in addition to the utilisation of livestock biomass, sugarcane industry and rice production could be a good source of biomass which can be used as input materials.
 The Philippines have already drafted a climate bill in 2009, in which green energies play a leading role.
 By 2030, the capacities of renewables energies are to be increased from the current 5.4 gigawatts to a total of 15.6 gigawatts, thereby contributing to the energy security of the country.

-The planned First Philippines Biogas Day of July 30th in Los Banos, is also largely focused on energy security and renewable energies.
+The planned First Philippines Biogas Day end of August in Los Banos, is also largely focused on energy security and renewable energies.
 “We are active here together with our local partner Carbon Footprint Solutions and we are currently preparing a public information and discussion forum to get the possible business partners, customers and farmers talking to each other,” says EnviTec Country Manager Marcello Barbato.

 One of the most important step for establishing renewable energies in the Philippines was already made in July 2012 with the adoption of the first fixed feed-in tariffs for solar, hydro and wind energy as well as biomass and biogas.
 According to the information provided by the Society for International Cooperation (GIZ), the Philippine Ministry of Energy intends to install at least 276 MW of additional capacity from biomass and biogas over the next three years.

 No comments were found for Contract for a 6 MW Peak load EnviTec Biogas Plant in the Philippines Signed.
 Be the first to comment!